Drushyam

 The production work of Drushyam was undertaken by Suresh Balaje and George Pious.
 Music for the film was composed by Sharreth.
-The cinematography was led by S. Gopal Reddy and the editing by Marthand K. Venkatesh.
+The cinematography was done by S. Gopal Reddy and the editing by Marthand K. Venkatesh.
 Principal photography commenced on 8 March 2014 and lasted three months.
 It was shot primarily in Kerala, similar to the original, and also filmed at Araku, Simhachalam, Vizianagaram and Hyderabad.
 The post-production phase ended after one month.

 Drushyam released on 11 July 2014 to positive feedback from critics.
 It went on to become one of the highest-grossing Telugu films of the year, collecting a worldwide distributor share of ₹200 million.
 A sequel titled Drushyam 2 which is the remake of Drishyam 2 was released in November 2021 on Amazon Prime Video.